How to Apply To Study Medicine in Europe If You Are From The USA?

 Can you study medicine in Europe in English?

-Indeed, if anyone ever told you you couldn’t study medicine in Europe in English, then they haven’t been paying attention.
+Indeed, if anyone ever told you you couldn’t study medicine abroad in Europe in English, then they haven’t been paying attention.
 Over the last decade or two, over 100 European medical schools throughout Europe have started to offer their programs entirely in English, making them suitable for students from the US.

 But why would anyone study medicine in English in Europe?
 Doesn’t it make more sense to just stay at home?
 Well, not necessarily.
 Here’s why: